 The group of local youngsters feel resistant to the yuppy tourists that come their way, and once lines are drawn, things grow even dire.

-Paige (Finn Atkins) and Steve (Michael Fassbender) are headed to the countryside and lake for a weekend getaway.
+Paige (Kelly Reilly) and Steve (Michael Fassbender) are headed to the countryside and lake for a weekend getaway.
 The couple seem happy, glowing even, and when they make it to the beach it looks like its going to be a lovely time.

 When they run into some local, antagonistic kids who seem to relish provoking them, there’s a beckoning dread that sits in your stomach.
 When an accident happens, things spiral into a dangerous, vengeful place.
 Once the youth are in “it”, they feel they have to finish what they have started, becoming a cat and mouse of hunting the couple in the forest.